Graylog2/documentation/pages/getting_started/check_messages.rst

 Check If You Have Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-After that go back to  the *System / Inputs* page.
+Now that we've configured rsyslog, return to your browser and navigate to the *System / Inputs* page.

 .. image:: /images/gs/input_page.png

-Click on the  *Show received messages* button next to the *appliance-syslog-udp* input and you should see only the messages received from your syslog clients.
+Click on the *Show received messages* button next to the *appliance-syslog-udp* input.

+BOOM!
+You should now see the messages received on this input from your syslog clients.
+For now it's just our one virtual machine, but imagine the possibilities!
+Here's where the fun really starts!

 .. image:: /images/gs_10-messages.png

-BOOM!
-Now that you have messages coming in, this is where the fun starts.

-*Skip the next section if you are all good.*
+*Skip the following section if you are all good.*

 If You Don't Have Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^